OmarAglan/Pongy/SDL3/INSTALL.md

 # Using this package

-This package contains SDL built for the mingw-w64 toolchain.
+This package contains SDL3 built for the mingw-w64 toolchain.

 The files for 32-bit architecture are in i686-w64-mingw32 The files for 64-bit architecture are in x86_64-w64-mingw32